skygenesisenterprise/giteria/README.md

 This project is licensed under **MIT License** - see the [LICENSE](LICENSE) file for details.

+**Underlying Engine**: Giteria is based on [Gitea](https://github.com/go-gitea/gitea), which is also licensed under MIT.
+We thank the Gitea community for their excellent work and solid foundation.

+---

 ## 🙏 Acknowledgments

 Built with ❤️ by [Sky Genesis Enterprise](https://skygenesisenterprise.com) and the open-source community.

+**Special thanks**: This project is based on the remarkable work of the [Gitea](https://github.com/go-gitea/gitea) community, without whom this project would not be possible.
+Their dedication to creating a robust, feature-rich Git hosting platform has made this evolution possible.

+**Additional thanks** to:
+- The [Gogs](https://github.com/gogits/gogs) project for the initial inspiration
+- All [Gitea contributors](https://github.com/go-gitea/gitea/graphs/contributors) for their continuous improvements
+- The [Go](https://golang.org/) community for the amazing language and ecosystem
+- The [Vue.js](https://vuejs.org/) and [Next.js](https://nextjs.org/) teams for modern frontend tools

 ---